kivesic/getdata-014/README.md

 Finally, the subjects' indices are added the dataset (now called `x_subjects`).

 Now, the required subset that contains only the measurements the represent mean or standard deviation is created and activity labels and subject indices are added to it.

+The task in the project was to calculate the mean values for each variable for each activity and subject.
+So, a groups is created (`activities`), grouping by the activity and the subject.
+First, the mean is calculated for the first two columns and the results are added to a new dataset.
+Then, the process is repeated for all other columns.
+The names of columns are changes so that they match the original names of the columns from the `x_subjects` dataset.